dubs10/jslearningmap/README.md

 ## Description
 The JavaScript Learning Map is a simple interactive browser game which presents the user with a scrollable map with overlaid hotspots.
 The hotspots when clicked will open up a dialog window where further details can be presented, including text, video, audio (narration) and a self-assessment quiz.
-This lets the teacher present puzzles in a visual context, check their own answers, and then view a discussion video about the solution.
+This lets the teacher present puzzles in a visual context, and lets the student check their own answers and view a discussion video about the solution.

 The Learning Map was originally designed to provide an interactive home for degree-level Land Law problem questions for the Law School of City, University of London.
 As such, some of the features were hard-coded with this set-up in mind, but there is enough flexibility for it to be reconfigured for different purposes.